jlinoff/pam/README.md

 in this example are custom _field names_.
 They are not available by default.
 The "html" field _is_ a default field.

-Custom record fields can be created by adding new fields to the default fields defined in the preferences so they are available all of the time.
+Custom fields can be created by adding new fields to the default fields defined in the preferences so they are available all of the time.

 For this example I created two new
 _textarea_ fields named "ingredients" and "instructions" so that users